Remote Education

 Whilst we wish for children to engage with as much remote learning as possible, teachers will expect to receive at least 3 pieces of home learning a week, from across the curriculum.

-For EYFS, we hope to receive one upload to Tapestry a week.
+For EYFS, we hope to receive one upload to SeeSaw a week.
 This upload will include an outline (with pictures and videos if appropriate) of the learning activities and play that the children have engaged with.
 When this is not possible, parents are asked to remain in regular contact with the child’s class teacher.
-This learning can either be sent via email or uploaded to Teams/ Tapestry.
-For children in EYFS, feedback will be shared with parents and children via Tapestry or via email.
+This learning can either be sent via email or uploaded to Teams/ SeeSaw.
+For children in EYFS, feedback will be shared with parents and children via SeeSaw or via email.

 For children in Years 1 to 6, feedback will be shared with parents and children via Teams or email.
 Teachers will provide feedback to the children at least three times a week.
 This will take place through either whole class feedback (on the ‘post’ section of Teams, adapted planning or within live lessons.) or through individualised feedback (through the ‘chat’ function, email or by adding feedback to the children’s learning in the ‘class notebook’).

-Comments will be fed back on Tapestry for parents with children in the EYFS.
+Comments will be fed back on SeeSaw for parents with children in the EYFS.
 Pupils who are accessing paper copies of work will be fed back to via email.

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils in the following ways: